Adapting your home: The bathroom

 • Will you require the help of a carer to wash or dry yourself?

 A toilet located on the ground floor can be advantageous, as this can limit the number of stair climbs you have to undertake in a day.
 If your bedroom is located upstairs and the bathroom and toilet are downstairs, you will need to consider how you will get up and down the stairs at night if you should need to use the bathroom.
-If you have difficulty in accessing the bath or bathroom, you may find you are struggling with getting up and down stairs.
+To avoid trips and falls when getting up to use the toilet at night it is a good idea to invest in some adequate lighting, wear appropriate footwear and perhaps consider using a commode if you are unsteady on your feet.

-If you are a wheelchair user, or may be in the future, the width of the door into the bathroom is an important factor to accessing the bathroom.
-The recommended minimum width of an internal door is 800mm (31.5 inches), but 825mm (32.5 inches) is ideal (Doc AD M Vol 1 2016).
-When in the bathroom, you may need space for a turning circle or the space to carry out a three-point turn.
+If you are a wheelchair user, or may be in the future, access to the bathroom should be step-free and the width of the door into the bathroom is an important factor to accessing the bathroom.
+For wheelchair access, building regulations state that the width of the doorway should provide clear access of at least 850mm and the bathroom have a clear turning circle of 1500mm.
 When adapting the bathroom for a wheelchair user, it is important to consider the location of the bath and basin on a pedestal, as they can reduce the amount of space in which to turn.
 Also remember that a child’s wheelchair will get larger as they grow, so allowance for an ‘adult-size’ wheelchair should be factored in when planning a bathroom adaptation.
+Although some wheelchair users can move from the chair into a bath, its presence in a bathroom can reduce the amount of space.
+To maximise the turning circle it would be worth considering a ‘wet room’ shower.

 If your toilet is in a room adjacent to the bathroom, it may be an advantage to remove the wall when redesigning the bathroom - this further increases the amount of space in the bathroom and allows for a more favourable layout.